codeforamerica/workforwardnola/README.md

   * NOTE: When setting up authentication for the CLI tools (so that you can later run `eb init` or `eb deploy`), you'll want a the user with deployment credentials -- more permissions than the service user that you'll use to run the service itself (which will only need access to the S3 bucket, elastic beanstalk components, and RDS instance).
 3. Follow the Create an Application steps in [this documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Ruby_sinatra.html#create_deploy_Ruby_eb_init).
   * For steps 5/6, select `Ruby` and `Ruby 2.5 (Puma)`
   * NOTE: AWS config only works on specific versions of Ruby.
-We went with 2.5.1.
+We went with 2.5.3.
+If the app is not working, try using a different minor Ruby version (e.g. 2.5.1)
   * SSH login is optional, but convenient
 4. At this point, you'll want to set up the DB.
 We created an integrated Postgres database instance (v.
 9.5.2) as described in [here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.managing.db.html).
   * You will need to configure Amazon RDS.
 Create a database and use the information from the DB to connect (this is important to do first before you upload and deploy)